tegola-hubs/tegola-hubs.github.com/allanton/index.md

-HUBS' engagement with the Allanton community started in May 2012 when [Alex Neil] MSP for [Airdrie and Shotts] and then Cabinet Secretary ford Infrastructure, asked us to help.
-One of the embarassing problems is that the government now requires farmers to file some of their paperwork on-line.
-A previous meeting between BT and the community had not been constructive.
+HUBS' engagement with the Allanton community started in May 2012 when [Alex Neil] MSP for [Airdrie and Shotts] and then Cabinet Secretary ford Infrastructure, asked HUBS to help.
+The community had previously sought his assistance in obtaining a broadband service and a subsequent  meeting between BT and the community had not been constructive.

 Before meeting the community we did a little research.
 Ideally one would like to lay fibre through the community, but the